-Also, there is a sign saying “the section ahead is extremely challenging.
+Also, a sign says, “the section ahead is extremely challenging.
 It is steep and unsheltered.
 Do not walk this trail in hot and unstable weather to avoid heatstroke, lightning and severe cold.
-Those without sufficient equipment, food and water or physically unfit should not attempt this trial.
+Those without sufficient equipment, food, and water or physically unfit should not attempt this trial.
 Please retrace your steps.”

 Please do not take this lightly.
 I did find that the Plover Cove hike is the hardest hike I’ve ever hiked in Hong Kong.
 And I hiked in February, but it was a relatively warm day.
-I finished most of my water, and I still had another 2 hours of hiking to go.
+I finished most of my water, and I still had another 2 hours of hiking.
 So please bring enough water and choose a day that is not too hot.

 Uphill hike to Wang Leng

-Keep following the hiking trail and it will bring up to several spots along the mountain ridge where you can clearly see the reservoir.
+Keep following the hiking trail; it will bring you up to several spots along the mountain ridge where you can see the reservoir.

-By the time you reach the second triangulation station at Wang Leng, this is what you will see.
+By the time you reach the second triangulation station at Wang Leng, you will see this.